EXCLUSIVE-Orcel cuts Santander claim to more than $55 mln in job offer case -source | Law-Order

 EXCLUSIVE-Orcel cuts Santander claim to more than $55 mln in job offer case -source

-The legal rationale for the case, which centered on defending Orcel's integrity and honor, was unchanged, the source said.
-He is now claiming 17 million euros related to a bonus, around 20 million out of a 55 million compensation package that he was due to receive in future years from UBS, and around two years' fixed salary at Santander, estimated at around 11 million euros, according to the source.
+The legal rationale for the case, which centred on defending Orcel's integrity and honour, was unchanged, the source said.
+He is now claiming 17 million euros related to a bonus, around 20 million out of a 55 million compensation package that he was due to receive in future years from UBS and around two years' fixed salary at Santander, estimated at around 11 million euros, according to the source.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)